 It is easy to dismiss books such as Dale Carnegie’s “How To Win Friends And Influence People” or David Schwartz’s “The Magic Of Thinking Big” but to someone indoctrinated in business, those may be the most reasonable books to start with.
-In my own journey of reading and reflection, I would find a nugget, insight or reference in each new book that drew me deeper.
+Alas, it was these kind of books that made me hungry to go deeper.

 - Thinking About What Matters

 - Questioning The Modern State Of The Business World

 - Finding Some Hope In The Business World